stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 text2; // returns text2 is not defined.
 This is because text2 does not exist in the global scope

 window.text2; // also returns undefined.
-WIndow recognizes function x, but does not recognize the function's local variables.
+//WIndow recognizes function x, but does not recognize
+//the function's local variables.

 ```